taslabs-net/CloudflareNginx/README.md

 # Cloudflare Nginx SSL Automation

-*Automated SSL configuration for Nginx with Cloudflare DNS validation*
+*Automated SSL configuration with 30 day renewal with Let's Encrypt for Nginx with Cloudflare DNS validation*

 ## Features